-Survey shows breakthrough medical research relies heavily on NIH fundingDecember 10th, 2012 in Other /
+Survey shows breakthrough medical research relies heavily on NIH fundingDecember 10, 2012 in Medicine & Health / Other

 A survey highlighting the correlation between today's cutting edge medical research and the National Institutes of Health (NIH) funding was released today at the 54th Annual Meeting of the American Society of Hematology (ASH), the preeminent medical meeting for physicians and scientists in hematology that draws more than 20,000 attendees from around the world.
 The survey, representing responses from 1,040 abstract presenters from the U.S. and abroad, demonstrates how critical NIH funding has been to the success of science and medicine.